 When you answer a salary expectation question, you’re establishing a number, or anchor value, that a recruiter, hiring manager or human resources representative can use as a reference point to determine what salary to offer you.

 To prevent receiving a low offer, you need to be thoughtful about what you say when asked for your salary expectations.
 Giving specific answers can limit both your short-term and long-term potential earnings.
-Once you give a number, negotiating up is very difficult, though not impossible.
+Once you give a number, negotiating up is not impossible, but can be very difficult.

 Frequently Asked Questions